SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 [Yeoman](https://yeoman.io/) helps you kick-start new projects, and prescribes best practices and tools to help you stay productive.
 SharePoint client-side development tools include a Yeoman generator for creating new web parts.
 The generator provides common build tools, common boilerplate code, and a common playground website to host web parts for testing.

 > [!IMPORTANT]
-> Yeoman version 4.x is required for the SharePoint Framework 1.13 forward.
+> Yeoman v4.x is required by the SPFx v1.13 forward.

 Enter the following command to install Yeoman: